Yesterday's Wine: Release and reception

 Nelson moved to Austin, Texas and returned to music in the following year.
-He formed a new band and performed in local venues, as his act was rejuvenated by the burgeoning hippie scene of the city.Yesterday's Wine was reissued on CD in 1997 by Justice records, and then by BMG Heritage Records in 2003.
+He formed a new band and performed in local venues, as his act was rejuvenated by the burgeoning hippie scene of the city.Yesterday's Wine was reissued on CD in 1997 by Justice records, and then by RCA/BMG Heritage in 2003.
 In 2017, RCA Victor reissued again the album on LP and digital download.